 Original sources (DOS)

-The latest game version (1.7) bundles extra levels from users and some other improvements.
+The 1.7 game version bundles extra levels from users and some other improvements.

 The 1.6 game version brings new double-size mode and player profiles.
 The double-size mode allows to import some new graphics and logical items from Berusky 2 (light-boxes and holes), the player profiles and level paths are needed for adding new levels to the game.
 So you may expect those changes in the upcoming releases.
 I welcome any new contributors and help here, especially with the Windows version!